 How common are they?

-According to the online sexual health service SH:24, experts estimate that more than 50 per cent of sexually active people aged 15 - 49 have been infected with a genital wart virus.
-The sexual health service charity Brook, meanwhile, claims genital warts are the second most common type of sexually transmitted infection in people under 25 in the UK after chlamydia.
-And Patient suggests around one in 10 sexually active people develop genital warts at some point in their lives.
+According to the online sexual health service SH:24, experts estimate that more than 50 per cent of sexually active people aged 15 - 49 have been infected with a genital wart virus (iv).
+Meanwhile FPA (the charity formerly known as the Family Planning Association) says genital warts are the most common viral STI, with people aged 20 - 24 accounting for 35 per cent of all diagnoses (v).
+And Patient suggests around one in 10 sexually active people of any age develops genital warts at some point in their lives (i).